e3expeli0t/eplc/wiki/language/Wiki.md

 production and security.
 The language is easy to learn and code.

 #Language semantics:

 1. Variables and types
 2. Functions
 3. If –else
 4. Loops
 5. Cfalgs
+6. Grammar
-6. Memory
+7. Memory
-7. Functions groups
+8. Functions groups
-8. Air
+9. AIR
-9. Next updates
+10. Next updates

 ##Variables and types:
 ###types: